mkhazen/wagsrepo/cosmoingestkvsingle.md

-Note: important steps update the cosmos db driver to latest version. i am using this url https://repo1.maven.org/maven2/com/microsoft/azure/azure-cosmosdb-spark_2.4.0_2.11/ and download 2.0.3 and install in the cluster first before you begin the below section.
+Note: important steps update the cosmos db driver to latest version. i am using this url https://repo1.maven.org/maven2/com/microsoft/azure/azure-cosmosdb-spark_2.4.0_2.11/ and download 2.0.3 uber jar and install in the cluster first before you begin the below section.

 Lets add all the includes